 Many more topics were traditionally taught to parents-to-be in “primitive” cultures.
 The real “primitives” in this area are us, who ignore this type of education for parents-to be.

 This is another area in which education is lacking and some liberal attitudes are downright wrong.
 Some people assert today that fathers are unnecessary.
 They just get in the way, basically.
 The welfare state can support the women and children, they say, while the fathers go drinking or do whatever they wish.

 This attitude is more prevalent than one may imagine, especially among the socialist groups such as the Democrat party.
 Fathers are often blamed for all the problems of our society, with its “male dominance”, and so forth.
 So I will comment on this.

-The father’s presence in any child’s life is important, even though not as biologically critical because men don’t breastfeed as do the women.
-However, they bring balance to life, just as women bring balance to men.
+The father’s presence in any child’s life is vital, even though the women do the breastfeeding.
+Many studies of child raising supports this idea.
+Men bring a special type of love and balance to life, just as women bring balance to men.

-In other cultures, “elders” functioned in this role, assisting all the women and men to have role models to emulate and respect.
-This has to do with spiritual development more than anything else.
+In the so-called primitive cultures, “elders” functioned to assist all the women and men to have role models to emulate and respect.
+This has to do with their level of development more than anything else.

 For this reason, the liberal view that men are largely irrelevant is horrendous.
 Even if the man in a girl’s life is not the best, he is important and should never be cut out of the child’s life, if at all possible.

 A spiritual reason that fathers are important because we naturally associate men with God.
 This may sound prejudiced and ridiculous, but the idea of ‘God the Father’ is not just a phrase from the Bible.
 It is a yang model of God that is very useful, overall.